-I remember going in this amazing shop as a child with the wishing well outside and all sorts of pixie gifts, perfumes, dolls and toys to buy.
+I remember going to this amazing shop as a child with the wishing well outside and all sorts of pixie gifts, perfumes, dolls, and toys to buy.

 Unfortunately, the Pixie house was badly damaged during the Boscastle Floods but it was rebuilt two years later on the same spot.

 It’s now been converted into the Harbour Light Tea Garden which is open during the summer season.
 Here you can treat yourself to a traditional Cornish cream tea, or coffee!

 Boscastle Pottery (also known as Camelot Pottery) is a local business established in 1967 but has roots dating back to 1634!

 They specialise in “Mocha Ware” where they use mocha tea to run through a wet slip which creates a fern pattern.